(see also my PhilPapers page)

 work in progress

-- 'Epistemic reasons and evidence', under preperation for The Oxford Handbook for Reasons and Normativity
+- 'Reflections on reasons', with John Hawthorne, under preperation for The Oxford Handbook for Reasons and Normativity

 - 'Category mistakes and figurative language' (in progress)